Synaptic-Labs-AI/codex-md/cline_docs/progress.md

 - Enhanced ES module adapter system:
   - Fixed "formatMetadata is not a function" error in PDF conversion
+  - Fixed duplicate metadata in converted files by centralizing metadata handling
   - Enhanced metadataExtractorAdapter.js to use BaseModuleAdapter pattern
+  - Fixed BaseModuleAdapter to properly handle modules with only named exports
   - Implemented robust fallback functions for when modules haven't loaded yet
   - Added synchronous fallback methods with identical behavior to real functions
   - Improved error handling for ES module imports in CommonJS environment
   - Added comprehensive logging for module loading and function execution
   - Implemented proper error recovery for metadata formatting
   - Ensured PDF files can be properly converted even during module loading
+  - Modified BasePdfConverter to return metadata as a separate property
+  - Updated ConversionResultManager to be the single source of truth for frontmatter
+  - Updated URL converter to not add its own frontmatter
-- Standardized attachment folder structure: Images extracted from PDFs and slides are now saved to a `{{filename}}_attachments` folder
+- Enhanced PDF image organization: Images extracted from PDFs are now saved to a `{filename} - images` folder specific to each PDF file
 - Consistent page/slide numbering: Fixed duplicate page numbering in PDFs and slide numbering in PPTX files
 - Electron-based file conversion with native file system access
 - PDF conversion with image extraction